CROWN POINTE ACADEMY (K-2)

 (Overall and Enlarged Reflected Ceiling Plans)

-With respect to the project budget, we exercised restraint towards the finishes and lighting in the Classrooms. and instead saved the decorative lighting and premium ceiling finishes for the Cafeteria, Learning Hub, and the soffits of the Exterior entrance canopies.
-Vibrant, geometiric lights in the Learning Hub and impact-resistant finishes in the Cafeteria allow the children to embrace any activity without fear of boredom or damage.
+With respect to the project budget, we exercised restraint towards the finishes and lighting in the Classrooms.
+Instead, we saved the decorative lighting and premium ceiling finishes for the Cafeteria, Learning Hub, and the soffits of the Exterior entrance canopies.
+Vibrant, geometric lights in the Learning Hub and impact-resistant finishes in the Cafeteria allow the children to embrace any activity without fear of boredom or damage.

 DETAILS